mxro/maxrohde-web/content/posts/2014/2014-08-14-setting-up-eclipse-luna-with-maven-for-android/index.md

 ---
-title: 'Setting Up eclipse Luna with Maven for Android'
-date: '2014-08-14'
+blog: maxrohde.com
 categories:
-  - 'java'
+- java
+date: "2014-08-14"
 tags:
-  - 'eclipse'
+- eclipse
-  - 'maven'
+- maven
+title: Setting Up eclipse Luna with Maven for Android
 ---

 As of August 2014, **don't even try this**.